+0 points: Does Not Meet Expectations

+Materials DO NOT meet ANY of the

+requirements of this indicator.

-sconng.
-Malenais can only score a 0, 2, 4.
-0 points: Does Not Meet Expectations 2 points: Partially Meets Expectations 4 points: Meets Expectations Materials DO NOT meet ANY of the Materials DO NOT meet ALL of the Materials meet ALL of the requirements of this requirements of this indicator. requirements of this indicator. indicator.
+2 points: Partially Meets Expectations Materials DO NOT meet ALL of the requirements of this indicator.

 - The majority of questions, tasks, and assignments included in the instructional materials within a unit and over the course of the year are text-specific and/or text-dependent. - Text-specific and/or text-dependent questions, tasks and assignments support students in making meaning of the core understandings of the texts being studied. - Teacher materials provide support for planning and implementation of text-specific and/or text-dependent questions, tasks, and assignments.